setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/maven.md

 is changed by other team members.
 Many project, different changes - a deviation from what might be called the standard.
 Can't be learned once.
 All that is **waste** (of time).

+Gradle is in Groovy or Kotlin - probably one more language into Java project.
+Developing gradle scripts.
+Soon versioning needed.
+Also publishing to rest of the organization those development enhancements.
+Gradle development adds more rules on real (business) software developers.

 Some cases Gradle projects (modules in development organization/unit) have been tried to make similar in Gradle.
 Usually ends with hiring a new small team, who makes that Gradle standard component for company.
 Without hiring that team, the Gradle "standard" management work is put on developers in that organization.
 To reach good level in that "standard